pierogis/pierogis/README.md

 Depends on `numpy` and `PIL`.
 PIL requires some external C libraries for handling image files.
 You probably don't have to worry about this.
 If you do, try a `conda` installation.

-To build from source, you will need to install the rust stable toolchain and `setuptools-rust`
+To build from source (either the repository or the sdist), you will need to install the rust stable toolchain and `setuptools-rust`
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 pip install setuptools-rust